wannier-berri/wannier-berri/README.txt

 WannierBerri can be run in parallel by means of multiprocessing module

-instllation is possible by pip
+installation is possible by pip

 pip3 install wannierberri